Ronald Acuña Jr. Player Props: Braves vs. Padres

 Padres Pitching Rankings

-- The Padres' 5.06 team ERA ranks 20th across all MLB pitching staffs.
+- The Padres' 4.93 team ERA ranks 20th among all MLB pitching staffs.

-- The Padres rank 20th in baseball in home runs surrendered (nine total, 1.3 per game).
+- The Padres rank 18th in baseball in home runs surrendered (10 total, 1.3 per game).

-- Martinez (0-1) starts for the Padres, his second of the season.
+- The Padres will look to Wacha (1-0) in his second start this season.

-- In his last appearance on Saturday, the right-hander tossed seven innings against the Colorado Rockies, giving up four earned runs while surrendering six hits.
+- The righty last appeared on Sunday against the Colorado Rockies, when he tossed six innings, allowing four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.